Joseph Weisbecker: Microprocessors

-In 1970 and 1971, Weisbecker developed a new 8 bit architecture computer system.
+In 1970 and 1971, Weisbecker developed a new 8-bit architecture computer system.
 This work preceded the release of the 4004 by competitor Intel.
-He built a demonstration home computer powered by the 1802 called FRED (Flexible Recreational and Educational Device) that utilized cassette tape for storage and a television for display.
+He built a demonstration home computer run by the 1802 called FRED (Flexible Recreational and Educational Device) that utilized cassette tape for storage and a television for display.
 Subsequent to the success of the 4004, RCA released Weisbecker's work as the COSMAC 1801R and 1801U using its CMOS process in 1975.
 In 1976 the two 1801 ICs were integrated into a single chip, the 1802.

 In the time between 1971 and the production release of the 1800 series processor, Weisbecker developed a range of inexpensive application circuits for use with the 1800s, including light guns, card readers, and cassette interfaces.
 Several of these circuits were used in a demonstration model microprocessor-based electronic game system which anticipated home video games.
 The commercial promise of this system gave RCA the motivation they required to produce the 1800 series processors.